rong-hash/rong-hash.github.io/index.md

 Hi!
 I am a senior year student of B.S.
 Electrical and Computer Engineering at Zhejiang University, China (GPA: 3.92/4, Rank: 3/64).
 I'm also an exchange student of Computer Engineering at UIUC, USA (GPA: 4/4).
 I'm fortunately supervised by [Prof. Ying Wang](https://wangying-ict.github.io/) at ICT (Institute of Computing Technology, Chinese Academy of Science).

+In 2024, I spent a wonderful spring at Bytedance working on Tiktok recommendation system refactoring.
+I brought engineer and business metrics improvement on multiple Tiktok Apps.